Will Imran Khan be able to contest Pakistan’s upcoming elections?

 At that time, he was allowed visitors and meetings with party colleagues.

-But this time, Mr Khan’s legal team has alleged his lawyers and family members are not being allowed to meet him.
+But on this occasion, Mr Khan’s legal team has alleged his lawyers and family members are not being allowed to meet him.

 Located in the eastern Punjab province, Attock is notorious for its harsh conditions and its inmates that include convicted militants.

-Political prisoners such as Mr Khan should be allocated an “A-class” cell with better facilities, including television, newspapers and books, said his spokesperson Mr Panjhuta, who also said his team has appealed for better conditions for him.
+Political prisoners such as Mr Khan would normally be allocated an “A-class” cell with better facilities, including a television, newspapers and books, said Mr Panjhuta, who also said his team has appealed for better conditions for him.

 “We fear he’s been treated very inhumanely.
 He is effectively in solitary confinement for the last two days in a six by eight cell,” Mr Bukhari said.